Main Page

 IMPORTANT:

 Why shouldn't I get those cheap hearing aids offered by some providers, or those "bargain" mail order hearing aids?
-What about those "advertised specials" I see in the newspaper?
-How will I know exactly how much my hearing aids will cost?
+What about those "advertised specials" I see in the newspaper or in a mailer?
+How will I know exactly how much my hearing aids will cost and what I really need?

-The truth is that less expensive hearing aids can make you hear louder, but they do not produce the clarity that better hearing aids produce.
-Cheaper hearing aids may not work well in certain environments such as group functions or when among family and friends.
+The truth is that less expensive hearing aids can make you hear louder, but they do not produce the clarity and sound comfort that better hearing aids produce.
+Cheaper hearing aids will not work well in certain environments such as group functions or when among family and friends.
 In fact, they may become so annoying and unbearable that you really will not want to wear them much at all.
-Usually when people get the cheaper hearing aids they either end up unhappy and frustrated, or the hearing aids will just sit in the drawer instead of in the ears, thus the money that was paid for the hearing aids was in reality just wasted.
+Usually when people get the cheaper hearing aids they either end up unhappy and frustrated, or the hearing aids will just sit in the drawer instead of in the ears.
+Thus, even though at first you may feel as if you got a good deal, the money that was paid for the hearing aids was in reality just wasted.

-This does not mean that a hearing aid costing thousands of dollars is necessarily better for you than a $1200 hearing aid.
+This does not mean that a hearing aid costing $3500 is necessarily better for you than a $2000 hearing aid.
 Your hearing loss may not be complicated enough to require more expensive hearing aids, or there may be a point where your remaining hearing ability may not be sensitive enough for you to be able to distinguish the difference between a good hearing aid and a better grade hearing aid.
-Or perhaps your personal needs simply don't require the features that a $2000 or $3000 hearing aid can provide.
-On the other hand, because of your particular personal needs you may benefit from the added features that a more expensive hearing aid provides.
+Or perhaps your personal needs simply don't require the features that a $3000 hearing aid can provide.
+On the other hand, because of your required prescription and your particular personal needs you may benefit from the more sensative circuits and components, and added features that a more expensive hearing aid provides.
 It really is impossible to give "an exact price" to someone who is shopping around.
 Your best bet is to go to a hearing healthcare provider who you can trust -- much like going to your dentist or your doctor.

 At the Herkimer Hearing Aid Center we truly care about your hearing.
-A hearing test will tell us which frequencies you are having trouble with, and to what extent.
+A thorough hearing evaluation and speech reception test will tell us exactly what you are having trouble hearing and to what extent.
 After the evaluation, and once we know what your personal needs are, we will know what prescription you need and will tell you exactly what hearing aids you should be thinking about -- nothing more and nothing less.
-It is because of this philosophy of honesty and integrity that the Herkimer Hearing Aid Center has proudly grown to be recognized as one of the finest and most reputable Hearing Healthcare Providers in the Mohawk Valley.
+It is because of this philosophy of honesty and integrity that the Herkimer Hearing Aid Center has proudly grown to be recognized as one of the finest and most reputable Hearing Care Providers in the Mohawk Valley.

 Keep in mind that high quality components are necessary for the hearing aids to process sounds with clarity.
 This enables you to not only hear louder, but also clearer, because only those frequencies you need amplified will be amplified clearly to your particular needs.
 Only through this method can a hearing healthcare provider determine what hearing aids you need, and how much they will cost.
 Nobody can tell you, either on the phone or in an advertisement, how much the hearing aids that you need will cost.

-What if I can only afford to buy one hearing aid?
+What if I can only afford to get one hearing aid?

 That is up to you, but you should know that your hearing balance will be affected if you need two hearing aids and only choose to wear one.
 Also, when only one ear gets fitted with a hearing aid, the unaided ear will no longer be getting the benefit of "being talked to loudly".
 Thus, the unaided ear will be used less often, and in time begin to show the affects of Phonemic Regression and Permanent Distortion more prevalently.
 This is referred to as "Late-Onset Auditory Deprivation".
 It's also important to keep in mind that if you decide to get the second hearing aid after that ear's Phonemic Regression and Permanent Distortion has increased, even with the correct prescription, this previously unaided ear may fail to recognize even more speech sounds than it did when the first ear was fitted.
 So if you have hearing loss in both ears, you should really think about investing in a set of two hearing aids.
 If money really is a problem, please ask about our convenient interest-free payment plans.